coders-info/modular-code/README.md

 Hypermodularity is not about writing, but about reusing code in a network of dependencies

-Hypermodularity shifts the burden of programming from development to management and from programming to defining services based on available code and data.
+Hypermodularity shifts the burden of programming:
++ from development to management
++ from programming to defining services based on available source-code and data

 The smallest element of a modular network is one running service that can be written or reused thanks to successive modular building blocks of reusable code.